Netru Indru Naalai (2008 film): Release and reception

 The film was ready for release in February 2008 but was delayed.
-The Times of India wrote "A couple of minuses like that, however, doesn't stop the film from being moderately entertaining".
+The Times of India wrote "In this age of networking and MMS, it's a bit hard to swallow that the boy and girl had not swapped pictures.
+A couple of minuses like that, however, doesn't stop the film from being moderately entertaining".
+Sify wrote, "The movie has a message in the end, but the manner it is conveyed makes for interesting viewing.
+A definite change from the usual mindless violence or mushy love stories of recent times".